280Zo/vulnforge/README.md

         Simple Mode: One file

         Advanced Mode: Multi-file project

+- [ ] Adjust the dots after the downloading button
+- [ ] When a model name is entered for downloading, check if it exists first
+- [ ] When a model name is entered for downloading check if it's a valid model.
+- [ ] Should be able to delete an existing model
 - [ ] When an API key is saved allow selection of the provider without bringing up the API Key modal
 - [ ] Containerize the front end
 - [ ] Add celebration animations upon successful remediation